mirrr/CPU/README.md

 branch comparator: used comparators to set output values for BrLt and BrEq.
 Used BrUn to determine whether comparison would be signed or unsigned.

-  -imm_gen: Miranda, U type debugging: Jenny - used splitters to generate immediates for each instruction type following green sheet and provided table in spec
+imm_gen: U type debugging.
+Used splitters to generate immediates for each instruction type following green sheet and provided table in spec

-  -pipelining: Jenny - added registers to store PC and instruction, added nop for jump instructions and branch instructions (if branch was taken) based on PCSel == 1
+pipelining: added registers to store PC and instruction, added nop for jump instructions and branch instructions (if branch was taken) based on PCSel == 1

-custom tests:
-Unit tests for R-types, I-types (lb, lh, lw, addi, slli, slit, xori, srli, srai, ori, andi), S-types, SB-types, and U-types.
+custom tests: Unit tests for R-types, I-types (lb, lh, lw, addi, slli, slit, xori, srli, srai, ori, andi), S-types, SB-types, and U-types.
 Jenny: Unit tests for register coverage, J-types and I-types (jalr, csrw, csrwi).
 Integration tests for loads and stores, branches, U-types, and jumps.
 Edge cases for lui, loads and stores.
 Integration tests for R-types, I-types and S-types.
 Edge cases for branch-jump, full memory, loads and stores.